wjsutton/games_night_viz/3_powering_up.md

 ## Data preparation challenge: Monopoly's most profitable streets

-For this Data prep challenge the #GamesNightViz team wants to be savvy investors when they're playing a game of Monopoly.
+For this Data prep challenge, the #GamesNightViz team wants to be savvy investors when they're playing a game of Monopoly.

-We are interested in finding the best streets not just by they're rent but how frequently they're visited.
+We are interested in finding the best streets not just by their rent but also by how frequently they're visited.

 Using land probability data from [NicoAdams/MonopolyProbs](https://github.com/NicoAdams/MonopolyProbs/blob/master/Monopoly_probs.ipynb) combined with property rent and cost data from [falstad.com](https://www.falstad.com/monopoly.html) we'll find the best streets in the game.